 Why do I have bad breath after wisdom teeth removal?

-Wisdom teeth don’t cause bad breath themselves, but wisdom teeth extraction might.
-If you’re experiencing bad breath after wisdom teeth extraction, accompanied by worsening pain and swelling four to six days after surgery, it could be the sign of an infection.
-It’s important to contact your dentist ASAP so the infection doesn’t get worse.
+If you're experiencing bad breath after wisdom teeth extraction, accompanied by worsening pain and swelling four to six days after surgery, it could be the sign of an infection.
+It's important to contact your dentist ASAP so the infection doesn't get worse.

 Wisdom teeth removal may cause bad breath if you have dry socket as well.
 Dry socket is relatively common following extraction.
 After wisdom teeth removal you may experience smelly breath, increasing pain and a foul taste.
 You must contact your dentist if you experience these symptoms.